 Here machine learning comes into play, taking care of identifying and correcting possible inconsistencies between financial records.
 ML-based systems can also leverage their analytical and forecasting capabilities to get useful insights from the same data that bots would just copy and paste.
 This information can be invaluable for long-term financial decision-making and handling ever-changing business cycles.

 Another possibility offered by artificial intelligence concerns speech recognition and natural language processing, typically based on deep learning technologies.
-These features provide bots with even more effective accounting data extraction, which will no longer be limited to standard and extremely simple input formats such as digits.
+These features, implemented by several RPA platforms such as UiPath and Automation Anywhere, provide bots with even more effective accounting data extraction, which will no longer be limited to standard and extremely simple input formats such as digits.
 Besides, they unlock the ability to generate comments on reports.

 So far we have talked about technologies but, despite the name, robotic process automation is something in which humans can count as much as machines.
 The first purely human factor to consider is the common hesitation to give up human judgment.

 According to Gartner's 2019 study on the adoption of RPA in finance, the fear of forgoing human intervention by delegating more responsibilities to robots would be one of the main obstacles to implementing RPA.

 Rather, it would be preferable to introduce a short-term tandem system into specific financial activities to show corporate leaders the benefits of full automation over hybrid systems, in terms of performance and accuracy.

 Anyway, leaders aren't the only people potentially concerned about implementing RPA in finance and accounting.
 Like any innovation applied to the labor market, automation can lead to heavy and painful job displacement.
 The aforementioned Protiviti's survey clearly shows the extent of employees’ concerns but also sheds light on a possible solution: